mmachenry/try-serverless-haskell/README.md

     sls deploy
     sls invoke local -f myfunc
     sls invoke myfunc.

+Adding an API Gateway to make it a RESTful API
+---
 Next I added the API Gateway so that this could be invoked over the web as a REST API.
 I followed the [AWSLambda.Events.APIGateway documentation](https://hackage.haskell.org/package/serverless-haskell-0.6.7/docs/AWSLambda-Events-APIGateway.html)